-(b) In determining whether to temporarily withdraw eligibility of a CPC or New Entrant to an allocation, the Commission may consider the following examples of serious and systematic non-compliance:
+(b) The Commission shall define situations of serious non-compliance that shall lead it to temporarily withdraw eligibility of a CPC or New Entrant to an allocation, based on advice and recommendations from the Compliance Committee and the following examples of serious and systematic non-compliance:

-(i) Repeated and persistent overcatch or underreporting, with refusal to adjust their allocation in accordance with article 7.1, or where no concrete actions are taken to remediate;
+(i) Repeated and persistent over-catch or underreporting, with refusal to adjust their allocation in accordance with Article 7.1, or where no concrete actions are taken to remediate;

-(ii) Long-term non-provision of data with no concrete actions taken to address the data gaps;
+(ii) Non-provision of data for 3 years or more with no concrete actions taken to address the data gaps;

-(iii) Persistent non-payment of contributions to the Commission in accordance with Article XIII of the Agreement.

-(c) The Commission may reinstate a CPC’s or New Entrant’s allocation that has been temporarily withdrawn where:
+(c) The Commission shall reinstate a CPC’s or New Entrant’s allocation that has been temporarily withdrawn where:

 the CPC or New Entrant has fully addressed the non-compliance issue; and,

-the CPC or New Entrant has made a request in writing to the Commission for reinstating their allocation, providing information related to steps taken to address the non-compliance, as outlined in paragraph 7.2(b).
+the CPC or New Entrant has made a request in writing to the Commission for reinstating their allocation, providing information related to steps taken to address the non-compliance, as outlined in Paragraph 7.2(b).

-7.3 Adjustments based on Changes to TACsWhen the TAC for a given species changes above or below a threshold set by the Commission and reflected in its Management Procedure for the species, this shall result in proportionate adjustments to allocations of CPCs as follows:

-(i) [%] CPCs that are developed States;

-(ii) [%] CPCs that are developing Coastal States
+7.3 Adjustments for Extenuating Circumstances

+A CPC may, subject to the advice of the Scientific Committee on stock status, seek to have its allocation for a given fish stock adjusted during the allocation period for the stock, if it can demonstrate to the Commission that its ability and capacity to fish the allocation during a calendar year within the allocation period for the stock has been directly and severely restrained or impeded by extenuating circumstances described in Article 6.13.
+In such a case, the CPC shall submit a formal documented request to the Secretariat at least 60 days before the Commission meeting to seek to have the under-harvested part of its allocation for that calendar year [in an amount not exceeding xx% of the TAC], carried forward and added to the following calendar year’s allocation of the stock for that CPC.

+7.4.
+Adjustments for Changing Statistics

+A developing Coastal CPC may seek to have its allocation under Paragraph 6.12(1)(b) for a given stock adjusted within the allocation period for that stock to reflect changes in statistics related to its dependency on fish stocks listed in Annex A or fisheries for such stocks.
+In such a case, the CPC shall submit a formal documented request to the Secretariat at least 60 days before the Commission meeting to seek to have its dependency statistics adjusted and its allocation adjusted by the Commission.

 Article 8.
 ALLOCATION TRANSFERS AND USE

-(a) CPs who wish to transfer, on a temporary basis, a portion or all of their allocations within an allocation period, shall notify the Commission in writing XX days prior to the transfer occurring.
+(a) CPs who wish to transfer, on a temporary basis, a portion or all of their allocations within an allocation period, shall notify the Commission in writing [XX days] prior to the transfer occurring.

+(b) The receiving CP shall notify its acceptance of the transferred allocation to the Commission within [xx days] prior to the transfer occurring.

+(c) The transfer shall take effect upon receipt by the Secretariat of the written acceptance.

-(b) The Secretariat shall share the written notification with all CPCs within xx days of its receipt.
+(b) The Secretariat shall share the written notifications with all CPCs within [xx days] of the receipt.

+(c) When a transfer is notified after the allocation table has been approved by the Commission pursuant to Article 9.18, the Secretariat shall attach a revised allocation table when it shares the written notifications of the transfer with CPCs.

-(c) The written notification of the CP shall include the amount of fish to be transferred; the species; the period; the gear type to be used; and, the CP to whom the allocation, or part thereof, will be transferred.
+(d) The written notification of the CP shall include the amount of fish to be transferred; the stocks; the period; and, the CP to whom the allocation, or part thereof, will be transferred.